AdaGold/scrabble/README.md

 ### Optional Enhancements
 - Modify in `Player` the `#play(word)` method to only allow the player to play words using letters that the player has tiles for.
-- Create a `Scrabble::Dictionary` class that includes a method (class or instance) for searching a list of words to determine if a given word is valid (__minimum of 5 specs__).
+- Create a `Scrabble::Dictionary` class that includes a method (class or instance) for searching a list of words to determine if a given word is valid (__must have tests__).
-- Create a `Scrabble::Board` class (__minimum of 15 specs__) that has a matrix (array of arrays) of tile places.
+- Create a `Scrabble::Board` class (__must have tests__) that has a matrix (array of arrays) of tile places.
 Check if a word can be played on a given tile place in a certain direction (up/down or left/right).